dougsland/kubectl-grab-resources/README.md

-# KUBECTL PACK
+# KUBECTL PACK DEPLOY
-**kubectl pack** detects resources required from running deployments, statefulsets, daemonsets and export it with all dependencies in a single YAML.
+**kubectl pack-deploy** detects resources required from running deployments, statefulsets, daemonsets and export it with all dependencies in a single YAML.

 [![asciicast](https://asciinema.org/a/360172.svg)](https://asciinema.org/a/360172)